michaelphines/scale-filter-midi-effect-device/README.md

 ## Implementation details

 I didn't have the patience to do it by hand, so I decided to try to write a script.
 A quick peak at the file header of the Ableton device revealed it was just a gziped XML file, and I found a Ruby gem that generates scales, so I was off to the races.
 It didn't work at first, but it appears that Ableton cares strangely a lot about the tabbing and whitespace in the XML, which frankly terrifies me.
 I hope I'm wrong about that.

-The generator is [on Github](https://github.com/michaelphines/scale-filter-midi-effect-device) so feel free to create pull requests, issues, forks, etc. I'm too excited to start using it to work much more on it right now.